On the Chaos in Continuous Weakly Mixing Maps

-The problem on the existence of dense scrambled ({\it invariant} or not) sets for continuous (topologically) weakly mixing maps on some nontrivial dynamical systems have long been addressed by many people, e.g., Babilonov$\acute a$ {\bf\cite{bab}}, Balibrea, Guirao and Oprocha {\bf\cite{ba}}, Fory$\acute s$, Huang and Li {\bf\cite{fo}}, Iwanik {\bf\cite{iw}}, Li and Ye {\bf\cite{liye}}.
-Ruette {\bf\cite{ru}}, Xiong and Yang {\bf\cite{xiong}} and Yuan and L$\ddot{u}$ {\bf\cite{yuan}} and so on.
-In this note, we re-address this problem by a different method which generalizes the classical construction of the Cantor ternary set in the unit interval $[0, 1]$ through any continuous (topologically) weakly mixing map on some metric space in such way that at each stage we take ever more steps to construct sequences of finite unions of nested compact sets whose total sums of diameters tend to zero.
-Since our method works for any infinite separable locally compact metric space, in the sequel, we let $(\mathcal X, \rho)$ denote any infinite separable locally compact metric space with metric $\rho$.
+The problem on the existence of dense uncountable scrambled ({\it invariant} or not) sets for continuous (topologically) weakly mixing maps on some nontrivial dynamical systems have long been addressed by many people, e.g., Babilonov\'a {\bf\cite{bab}}, Balibrea, Guirao and Oprocha {\bf\cite{bali}}, Boro\'nski, Kupka and Oprocha {\bf\cite{boro}}, Fory$\acute {\rm s}$, Huang, Li and Oprocha {\bf\cite{fo}}, Iwanik {\bf\cite{iw}}, Li and Ye {\bf\cite{liye}}.
+Ruette {\bf\cite{ru}}, Xiong and Yang {\bf\cite{xiong}} and Yuan and L$\ddot{{\rm u}}$ {\bf\cite{yuan}} and so on.
+In this note, we re-address this problem by a different method which generalizes the classical construction of the Cantor ternary set in the unit interval $[0, 1]$ to any continuous (topologically) weakly mixing map on some metric space in such way that at each stage we take ever more steps to construct sequences of finite unions of nested compact sets whose total sums of diameters tend to zero.
+Since our method works for any infinite locally compact separable metric space, in the sequel, we let $(\mathcal X, \rho)$ denote any infinite locally compact separable metric space with metric $\rho$.

 Recall that, since $\mathcal X$ is separable, it has a countable dense subset and, since $\mathcal X$ is locally compact, for each point $x$ in $\mathcal X$, there is an open neighborhood $U$ of $x$ such that the closure $\overline U$ is compact.
 For infinite separable locally compact metric spaces, we have the following well-known result.